 So, how can we access those insights?
 How can we build a metaphorical bridge connecting our past to our present and our future?
 How can we soothe and resolve the pain we’ve pushed down deep?
 How can we make sure that those significant life events that happen every day, emotional struggles, the accomplishment of goals, and lessons learned are documented and accessible to our future selves?
 How can we unpack our minds and see the big picture of our own lives with sparkling clarity?
 Well, it’s simpler than you think, and it doesn’t involve a time machine, a psychic, or a hypnotherapist.
 The answer is journal writing.

 We are a culture obsessed with chronicling our own lives.
 We post photograph after photograph on Instagram and Facebook; We write blurbs about our daily lives on Facebook and Twitter.
-We track our own careers and those of others on LinkedIn.
+We track our careers and those of others on LinkedIn.
 We write and follow blogs, Tumblr, and other social media.

 These means of communication are valuable in their own right, but they aren’t always a great tool for self-healing and self-reflection since they too often present an image of who we want to be, not really who we are.
 When using these media, we don’t (and in many cases, shouldn’t) allow ourselves to be vulnerable to a group of people often made up in large part by casual acquaintances, co-workers, and even rivals.